 In 2007 I was finally fortunate enough to see OMD perform live for the first time and it was brilliant.
 I got a chance to meet a bunch of great new friends and had a blast.
 Fortunately, the band hit the road again in 2008 which gave me another chance to see more shows and meet some more new friends.
 These tours were some of the best times I have had and I can only hope that the future offers up more opportunities to see the band live and to make some new friends!

 Personally I played baseball (pitcher) for 3.5 years in their minor league system, followed by a short stint in 1995 as a replacement player for the Seattle Mariners during the labor strike.
 I also played for 3 years of college at the University of New Mexico on a full athletic scholarship where I also studied Physical Therapy and perfected my beer drinking skills at the Sigma Alpha Epsilon fraternity.
-I have been married since 1993 to the wonderful lady you see in the picture and I am the proud father of young Tyler, who was born on August 8th, 1996.
+I have been married since 1993 to the wonderful lady you see in the picture and I am the proud father of young Tyler, who was born in 1996.

 Besides OMD my wife and I own a childcare facility near our house (www.thenestkids.com) and I golf and still play baseball on the weekends!